tensorflow/docs/site/en/api_docs/python/tf/compat/v1/nn/sufficient_statistics.md

 `axes`
 </td>
 <td>
 Array of ints.
 Axes along which to compute mean and variance.
+As in Python, the axes can also be negative numbers.
+A negative axis is interpreted as counting from the end of the rank, i.e., axis + rank(values)-th dimension.
 </td>
 </tr><tr>
 <td>